oscar-neiva/catarrinho/README.md

 License
 -------

-This code is licensed under the MIT License (MIT), of which a textual copy is available at [LICENSE.txt](LICENSE.txt).
+This code is licensed under the GNU GENERAL PUBLIC LICENSE, of which a textual copy is available at [LICENSE.txt](LICENSE.txt).